Memorable Manitobans: Alfred Maurice Monnin (1920-2013)

 He chaired the School Divisions Boundaries Commission and the Federal Electoral Ridings Redistribution Commission.
 In 1998, he chaired the Inquiry Commission on Electoral Practices to investigate allegations that, during the 1995 provincial election, the Manitoba Conservative Party had financed candidates in a third party to split the vote and thereby ensure their election.

-In recognition of his exemplary community service, Monnin was inducted into the Order of Canada (1991) and Order of Manitoba (2000).
+On 30 January 1943, he married Denise Pelletier (1916-1997) at the St. Boniface Cathedral and they subsequently had five sons.
+In recognition of his community service, he was inducted into the Order of Canada (1991) and Order of Manitoba (2000).
 He was also given a Manitoba Golden Boy Award (1967), and he received honorary doctorates from the University of Winnipeg (1972), University of Ottawa (1972), Laval University (1974), and University of Manitoba (1979).
 He was appointed a member of the L’Orde des francophones d’Amerique (1979) and an Officer of the French Legion of Honour.
 He received the Queen Elizabeth II Silver Jubilee Medal (1977), the Queen Elizabeth II Golden Jubilee Medal (2002), and the Queen Elizabeth II Diamond Jubilee Medal (2012).

 He died at Winnipeg on 29 November 2013.

 “Denise Pelletier is bride of Alfred M. Monnin,” Winnipeg Tribune, 30 January 1943, page 10.

 “10 new Queen’s Counsel named for Manitoba,” Winnipeg Free Press, 1 January 1957, page 1.

 “They helped make a better province,” Winnipeg Free Press, 6 November 1967.